AClouDitation/Linux_function_tracer/README.md

 # Linux Function Tracer
-This tool is used to statically analyzing linux functions, reporting call paths of a specific group of functions, their Locations and # of SLOC
+This tool is used to statically analyzing linux functions,

+Functions in *driver* folder for now

+reporting:
+* call paths of a specific group of functions
+* Location of functions on call path
+* #SLoC
 # USAGE

 ## main.py